 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 3

-Game 3 of the NHL Playoffs Second Round on Sunday will see the Dallas Stars and Seattle Kraken square off, beginning at 9:30 PM ET on TBS, SportsNet, and TVAS.
-The series is tied 1-1.
-Oddsmakers favor the Stars in this matchup, assigning them -140 moneyline odds against the Kraken (+120).
+The Dallas Stars are set in Game 3 of the NHL Playoffs Second Round against the Seattle Kraken at Climate Pledge Arena on Sunday, May 7, starting at 9:30 PM ET on TBS, SportsNet, and TVAS.
+The series record is tied 1-1.
+The Kraken are underdogs (+125) against the Stars (-145).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!